They all spoke to me calmly and explained what would be happening. They were amazing.

 We usually carry out these injections as a quick day procedure in our clinics and you’ll often need a few rounds on a regular basis.
 The eye is often a little gritty and red for around 24-48 hours after, but you typically won’t need any drops or other treatment between injections.

-Most people respond really well to treatment – the decline in vision can be stopped in 90% of cases and about a third of people gain better vision because of anti-VEGF therapy.
+Most people respond really well to treatment for age-related macular degeneration, the decline in vision can be stopped in 90% of cases, and about a third of people gain better vision because of anti-VEGF therapy.

-Private treatment for age-related macular degeneration with us starts from £800.
+Private eye treatment costs for age-related macular degeneration with us start from £800.

-The sooner you start getting treated, the greater the chance of success.
+The sooner you start getting your AMD treated, the greater your chance of success.
 Your consultant will talk you through all the options available during your initial consultation and will plan your treatment around your specific needs.
-So you’ll get a better idea of the costs once your consultant has put together your treatment plan.
+So, you’ll get a better idea of the AMD treatment costs once your consultant has put together your treatment plan.

-If you have any questions about available treatments or you’d like to book an appointment with a full assessment of your condition, get in touch with us.
+If you have any questions about AMD treatments and other eye conditions or you’d like to book an appointment with a full assessment of your condition, get in touch with us.

 Newmedica, Clarity House, Kempson Way, Bury St Edmunds, IP32 7AR